Twenty Twenty Theme: Blog Better with the WordPress Default Theme

 The Twenty Twenty WordPress default theme is used by casual and hardcore WordPressers from across the web.
 The main purpose of this theme is to show the power of Gutenberg blocks and help you get used to the new editing experience in WordPress easier.
 In this WordPress Twenty Twenty theme tutorial, you’ll learn about the features and see how to customize the theme.

 It perfectly integrates with the new features and opportunities of Gutenberg and is 100% suitable for creative projects and blogs.

-It’s much more exciting to write and build content with blocks and the process is quite smooth in Twenty Twenty.
+It’s much more exciting to write and build content using blocks and the process is quite smooth in Twenty Twenty.
 But when you need to go any further, the theme doesn’t even allow you to remove the page title without extra plugins or CSS tweaks…

 Since Twenty Twenty solely relies on Gutenberg, it can’t be scaled and customized to the extent proprietary page builders like Elementor provide.
 Any software is apt to have its limits.
 Gutenberg is not an exception (at least for now).
 That’s why the whole new market of Gutenberg add-ons is thriving.